BlackArrow blog header

 It could be observed how easy could be creating malicious PHP extensions enabling to resume the control of a previously compromised web server.
 It is crucial to review server configuration files in order to observe this kind of modifications.
 Also, it is of major importance to check that those extensions which were already installed have not been substituted by other ones using a backdoor.

-As previously mentioned at the beginning of this post, web servers exposed to the Internet are a hot spot for attackers, therefore it is necessary to complement a correct hardening with web audits.
+As previously mentioned at the beginning of this post, web servers exposed to the Internet are a hot spot for attackers, therefore it is necessary to complement a correct hardening with website security audits.

 Discover our work and cybersecurity services at www.tarlogic.com